JuliaAI/MLJ.jl/docs/src/simple_user_defined_models.md

-machines a second time; (ii) reporting extra training-related statistics; (iii) exposing model-specific functionality; (iv) checking the scientific type of data passed to your model in `machine` construction; and (iv) checking validity of hyperparameter values.
+machines a second time; (ii) reporting extra training-related statistics; (iii) exposing model-specific functionality; (iv) checking the scientific type of data passed to your model in `machine` construction; and (iv) checking the validity of hyperparameter values.
 All this is described in [Adding Models for General Use](adding_models_for_general_use.md).